Hoto-Mocha/Re-ARranged-Pixel-Dungeon/README.md

+# ARranged Pixel Dungeon

+This is an EXPERIMENTAL mod project of the SPD.

+ARPD supports only KOREAN language yet.

+• New Contents
+- Various Guns & Even ROCKET
+- Normal & AP & HP Bullets
+- 5 of alchemical Weapons
+- 4 of new Subclasses
+- Added 2 artifacts deleted in SPD
+- 2 artifact buffed
+- 1 of New ring

 # Shattered Pixel Dungeon

 A Roguelike RPG, with randomly generated levels, items, enemies, and traps!
 Based on the [source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).